Saudia Flight 163: Passengers and crew

+Six flight attendants were from the Philippines, three were from Pakistan, and one was from the United Kingdom.

 Accident

-Flight 163 departed Qu'aid-e-Azam International Airport (now Jinnah International Airport) in Karachi, Pakistan at 18:32 Pakistan time (13:32 UTC) bound for Jeddah International Airport in Jeddah, Saudi Arabia, with a scheduled intermediate stop at Riyadh Airport.
-The flight arrived in Riyadh at 19:06 Saudi time (16:06 UTC).
-There was a two-hour layover for refueling.
+Flight 163 departed Quaid-e-Azam International Airport (now Jinnah International Airport) in Karachi, Pakistan, at 18:32 Pakistan time (13:32 UTC) bound for Kandara Airport in Jeddah, Saudi Arabia, with a scheduled intermediate stop at Riyadh Airport.
+The flight arrived in Riyadh at 19:06 Saudi time (16:06 UTC) and had a two-hour layover for refueling.
 During the layover, several of the passengers disembarked.
 After refueling, the flight took off at 21:08 (18:08 UTC) bound for Jeddah.

 Almost seven minutes into the flight, the crew received warnings of smoke from the cargo compartment.
 The crew spent the next four minutes trying to confirm the warnings, after which Flight Engineer Curtis went back into the cabin to confirm the presence of smoke.
 Captain Khowyter decided to return to the airport, and First Officer Hasanain radioed their intentions at 21:20 (18:20 UTC).

 At 21:25 (18:25 UTC), the thrust lever for the number two engine (the center engine) became jammed as the fire burned through the operating cable.
-Then, at 21:29 (18:29 UTC), the engine was shut down during final approach.
+At 21:29 (18:29 UTC), the engine was shut down during final approach.
 At 21:35 (18:35 UTC), Khowyter declared an emergency and landed back at Riyadh.
-After touchdown at 21:36 (18:36 UTC), the airplane continued to a taxiway at the end of the runway where it exited the runway, stopping two minutes and 40 seconds after touchdown at 21:39 (18:39 UTC).
+After touchdown at 21:36 (18:36 UTC), the airplane continued to a taxiway at the end of the runway where it exited the runway, stopping at 21:39 (18:39 UTC), 2 minutes and 40 seconds after touchdown.
 The airport fire rescue equipment was stationed back on the landing section of the runway, with emergency personnel expecting an emergency stop and evacuation.
 This meant they had to rush after the aircraft, which had used the entire length of a 13000 ft runway to slow and then exit onto the taxiway.
 The airplane stopped facing in the opposite direction from landing.